BlockchainEtSociete/DAO/README.md

 <a name="presentation"></a>
 ## Presentation
-This project allows to manage tour membership to B&S. It also gives you access to thé association services using a secure SBT based authentication mechanism, and rights to participate at the association.
+This project allows to manage tour membership to B&S. It also gives you access to the association services using a secure SBT based authentication mechanism, and rights to participate at the association.

 <a name="structure"></a>
 ## Structure